 Japanese Calligraphy (Shodo) meets Kakizome.

-Many Japanese people will gather with their families to ring in the new year, while others will go out to enjoy countdown events or see the first sunrise of the year.
+Many Japanese people will gather with their families to ring in the new year, while others will go out to enjoy countdown events or see the year's first sunrise.

 Kakizome "first writing" is a Japanese term for the first calligraphy (Shodo) written at the beginning of a year, traditionally on January 2.

 Jan.
-2 was traditionally the first day for people such as farmers, merchants, and others to go back to work, and Kakizome is said to be in line with this.
+2 was traditionally the first day for farmers, merchants, and others to go back to work, and Kakizome is said to be in line with this.

 In traditional practice, Kakizome is burned at a dondo yaki, or bonfire, where Kakizome, shimenawa (rice straw ropes), kadomatsu (bamboo and pine decorations), and other items unique to Oshogatsu are burned around Jan.
 15.